aanchal1305/Inventory-Optimization-/README.md

 # Inventory-Optimization-
 A collection of advanced SQL queries analyzing retail inventory patterns across time, region, and conditions.
-Includes dynamic metrics like reorder points, demand trends, and product movement classifications.
+This project uses advanced SQL analytics to identify and resolve inventory inefficiencies for a retail business.
+Leveraging over 100,000 daily records, the solution classifies fast- vs slow-moving products, estimates reorder points, forecasts demand trends based on seasonality and weather, and highlights potential stockouts.

+Key Features:
+1) Product turnover analysis using RANK() and CASE
+2) Reorder point & safety stock estimation with AVG(), STDDEV(), and LAG()
+3) Monthly and bi-annual inventory insights
+4) Weather and seasonality-based demand forecasting

+Designed to support smarter replenishment, reduce holding costs, and enable real-time inventory decision-making.